Looking for HR trends, predictions, and strategies for 2023? We’ve got you covered.

 - Employee benefits and rewards will provide flexibility and personalization.

-As you read on, we’ll detail each theme and offer suggestions for how you can assess your current initiatives, and fresh ideas for adapting your people programs to successfully reforge those missing connections.
+As you read on, we’ll detail each theme and offer suggestions for how you can assess your current initiatives, and fresh ideas for adapting your people programs to successfully reforge those missing employee connections.

 1. Employee morale is paramount to your success.

 The COVID-19 pandemic increased stress levels for 96% of the workforce.
-Employees were forced to adapt to a fully remote work environment, which led to fewer physical connections with their coworkers, distance from company mission and values, decreased visibility of their work by their manager, and therefore, diminished feelings of value in their role.
+Employees were forced to adapt to a fully remote work environment, which led to fewer physical connections with their coworkers, distance from company mission and values, decreased visibility of their work by their manager, and therefore, diminished feelings of employee appreciation and value in their role.